 If you’re around on a Wednesday, visiting Punta Arabí Hippy Market is a must.
 It’s one of the biggest markets on the island, with stalls set out under the shade of trees selling mostly handmade goodies.
 Make room in your luggage for incense, pottery, ethnic jewellery, colourful clothing and rattan bags.

 San Miguel is more under the radar than its neighbours, tucked into a quiet cove on the north coast of the island.
-And boy is it a testament to Ibiza’s reputation for outstanding natural beauty – the wild coastline here will steal your heart.
+And it's a testament to Ibiza’s reputation for outstanding natural beauty – the wild coastline here will take your breath away.

 Untouched beaches come with the territory, where the sparkling Med lures you in from the heat of the sun.
 Float around in the rays, enjoy a refreshing swim or strap on your snorkel and head off on an aquatic adventure.
 Driving to nearby beaches is half the fun – the scenery that unfolds before your eyes is incredible.